Search Shortcut cmd + k | ctrl + k

 In the SQL command, we first specify the type of command that we want to perform: CREATE TABLE.
 After that follows the parameters for the command.
 First, the table name, weather, is given.
 Then the column names and column types follow.

-DuckDB supports the standard SQL types INTEGER, SMALLINT, REAL, DOUBLE, DECIMAL, CHAR(n), VARCHAR(n), DATE, TIME and TIMESTAMP.
+DuckDB supports the standard SQL types INTEGER, SMALLINT, FLOAT, DOUBLE, DECIMAL, CHAR(n), VARCHAR(n), DATE, TIME and TIMESTAMP.

 The second example will store cities and their associated geographical location: